You’re building your email list, right?

 • Increasing traffic and subscribers (2)

-Now, look at the top categories that you just identified, and look at the lead magnets offered by your competitors.
+Now compare the top categories to the lead magnets your competitors offer.
 Find the gap.

-It’s clear from our very limited analysis that bloggers currently care a lot about writing better.
-This makes sense given the shift towards higher quality content.
+It’s clear bloggers care a lot about writing better—no surprise given the shift to higher-quality content.

 For example: